hknd23/idcempy/paper.md

-`IDCeMPy` is a free, open-source and versatile Python package that enables researchers to easily fit three distinct sets of inflated discrete choice models that are often used in a variety of disciplines including Economics, Business, Engineering, Political Science, Psychology, and Public Health: (i)Zero-Inflated Ordered Probit (ZIOP),(ii) Middle-Inflated Ordered Probit (MIOP), and (iii)Generalized Inflated Multinomial Logit (GIMNL) models.
-While the ZIOP model permits careful evaluation of zero- inflated ordered choice outcomes that results from two data generating processes (hereafter, “d.g.p’s”), the MIOP model accounts for ordered choice outcomes in which the inflated middle-category emerges from distinct d.g.p’s.
-The GIMNL models account for the large proportion—and heterogeneous mixture—of observations in the baseline and other unordered outcome categories within MNL models that evaluate multiple unordered polytomous outcomes.
+`IDCeMPy` is a free, open-source and versatile Python package that enables researchers to easily fit three distinct sets of inflated discrete choice models that are often used in a variety of disciplines including Economics, Business, Engineering, Political Science, Psychology, and Public Health: (i) Zero-Inflated Ordered Probit (ZIOP),(ii) Middle-Inflated Ordered Probit (MIOP), and (iii) Generalized Inflated Multinomial Logit (GIMNL) models.
+While the ZIOP model [@harris2007zero] permits careful evaluation of zero-inflated ordered choice outcomes that results from two data generating processes (hereafter, “d.g.p’s”), the MIOP model [@bagozzi2012mixture] accounts for ordered choice outcomes in which the inflated middle-category emerges from distinct d.g.p’s.
+The GIMNL models [@bagozzi2017distinguishing] account for the large proportion—and heterogeneous mixture—of observations in the baseline and other unordered outcome categories within MNL models that evaluate multiple unordered polytomous outcomes.